 Google gauges content relevance by measuring how long users spend on a website, and how many pages they click.
 The longer someone stays on your website, and the more content they look at on different pages, the richer your hotel SEO value when it comes to ranking your website.

-In order to attract quality traffic to your hotel website – and engage those visitors – your content needs to match what they’ve searched for.
+In order to attract quality traffic to your direct website – and engage those visitors – your content needs to match what they’ve searched for.
 Make sure your descriptions include the types of words potential guests would type into their search, and tag your photos with other keywords related to your accommodation type.